 The County will consider providing financial assistance for Tax Credit Projects for affordable housing development to expand multi-family rental development projects and homeownership opportunities when those projects are present for review.
 Additionally, acquisition, soft costs and site development funds will be used for affordable housing development.
 Consideration for additional funding will be given upon completion of the pre-development phase.

-Through the Prince William County Comprehensive Plan 2040 there is a new Housing Chapter which addressed many of the housing needs in the County.
-There is also progress in determining an Affordable Housing Ordinance to be implemented potentially in FFY22 (FY23)
+Through the Prince William County Comprehensive Plan 2040 there is now a new Housing Chapter which is addressing many of the housing needs in the County.
+There is also progress in determining an Affordable Housing Ordinance to be implemented potentially in the next fiscal year.